Sleep: The Major Player in Gut Health

-- If you have sleep debt, let your body sleep for 3 to 4 days as much as it likes - some people will sleep 11 hours for a few nights to pay off sleep debt.
+- If you have sleep debt, let your body sleep for at least 2 to 5 days as much as it likes - some people will sleep 11 hours for a few nights to pay off sleep debt.
 After that, schedule 8 to 9 hours in bed each night and start waking up at the same time including weekends.
 Like this your bed time will self-regulate.

 When someone has less than seven hours of sleep, it results in impaired reflex response and poor decision-making, In that state, it is difficult for the individuals themselves to discern if their reflex response is delayed, if they are acting impulsively, or if they are eating too much.
 These studies illustrate how shorter sleep duration decreases production of the hunger regulating hormone leptin (9), therefore increasing hunger and sugar cravings.
 Shorter sleep also contributes to less sensitivity to insulin (10), therefore increasing risk for metabolic disease like diabetes.

 Sleeping 7.5 to 9 hours is a good tip to follow to support general health and the transit of food in the gut.